-The Regular Combatant Commission is a 5-year intensive military training at the Nigerian Defense Academy.
+The Regular Combatant Commission is a 5-year intensive military training at the Nigerian Defence Academy.

-This type of commission is opened to young Nigerians within 17 years old and not more than 21 years old at the time of entry into the Academy.
+This type of commission is opened to young Nigerians within 17 years old and not over 21 years old at the time of entry into the Academy.

 The training involves 4 years of both academic and military training and one year of dedicated military training, which will lead to the award of a Bachelor Degree and a presidential commission to the rank of Second Lieutenant in the Nigerian Army (NA), Midship Man in the Nigerian Navy (NN) and Flying Officer in the Nigerian Air Force (NAF).

-Until 2011, this course used to be exclusively for males.
+Until 2011, this course used to be only for males.

-The first set of females commenced training in September 2011.
+The first set of females began training in September 2011.

 2. Direct Short Service Commission

 The Direct Short Service Commission (DSSC) is a type of commission in the NAF, which is open to both civilians and serving military personnel.

 The Course provides the avenue for the enlistment of degree holders who are professionals in specified fields.